 Through letting go of perfectionism and embracing imperfection your creative and personal potential is unleashed and you feel empowered as a creative

-Instead of letting perfectionism keep you small and stuck, I want / hope / encourage / inspire / empower you to chase your dreams and actively CREATE YOUR LIFE.
+Instead of letting perfectionism keep you small and stuck, I encourage you to chase your dreams and actively CREATE YOUR LIFE.
 That’s is my mission with The Gratefulist.

-To help you break free from your perfectionism and embrace your perfectly imperfect self I’ve created a FREE workbook.
-It’s a 10+ page, step-by-step guide to help you let go of your perfectionism.
-Just click the image below and download that workbook (again, fo’ free! :)
+To help you break free from your perfectionism and embrace your perfectly imperfect self, I’ve created a FREE workbook.
+It’s a 20+ page, step-by-step guide to help you let go of your perfectionism.
+Just click the button below and download that workbook (again, fo’ free! :)

 Quick reminder!
 Don't forget to download your free perfectionism-busting workbook.